-One of the really exciting features added into Java 9 was the ability to have a multiple-jar release.
-This means that you can have a jar for Java 8, which also contains extra or different versions of classes which are used if a later version of Java is used.
+One of the really exciting features added into Java 9 was the ability to have a multi-jar release.
+This means if you want to use a later version of Java, then you can still have a jar for Java 8 that will just contain extra or different versions of classes for the later version.
 This feature was introduced in Java 9 in JEP-238.
-This makes it easier to try and support the most users (realistically Java 8) while allowing use of more modern features if a more modern Java version is available.
+This makes it easier to try to support the most users (realistically Java 8) while allowing use of more modern features if a more modern Java version is available.

 Adding multi-jar support needs a little bit of work in Java.
 I have found 2 approaches to doing it in Maven.
-Either you can recompile the Java11 code using AntRun (which is really nicely documented in this blog post) or you can have 2 Maven modules.
-Because we have a separate build module in JPedal for the shade plugin, we used the second approach in JPedal and AntRun in our JDeli build.
+Either you can recompile the Java11 code using AntRun or you can have 2 Maven modules.
+Because we have a separate build module in JPedal and JDeli for the shade plugin, we used the second approach.
 There is also a really good article from Trisha Gee on creating multi-jars in IDEA.

-Going forward, this means while we support all Java releases 8 and above, we will be able to offer optimisations for the latest LTS (currently Java 11) and still provide complete support for an older version (currently Java 8).
-When we change the LTS, we will review this base release (which is likely to stay as Java 8 in the foreseeable future).
-Any changes will be announced well in advance on our blog as we did with the move to Java 8 and we will ask for customer feedback first.
+This means, while we support all Java releases 8 and above.
+We will be able to offer optimisations for the latest LTS and still providing complete support for an older version.
+When we change the LTS, we will review this base release.
+This is likely to stay as Java 8 in the foreseeable future.
+Any changes will be announced well in advance on our blog, as we did with the move to Java 8, and we will ask for customer feedback first.
 We will also be looking into any areas of the code where we can gain substantial performance or memory advantages from having an optimised Java 11 version of the code for Java 11 users.

-At the moment, we regard the inclusion of module-info as experimental so would welcome any feedback and ideas on this or any areas where Java 11 specific enhancements would be welcomed.
+Currently, we regard the inclusion of module-info as experimental, so we welcome any feedback, ideas, or Java 11 specific enhancements.
 What are your thoughts?